trustedci/OSCRP/OSCRP.md

 -   [*Project Reputation*](assets/Project-Reputation.html): Credibility associated with an organization

--   [*Staff*](assets/Staff.html): People involved in the production, post-processing or management of assets
+-   [*Staff*](assets/Staff.html): People involved in the production, post-processing or management of Assets

--   [*Collaboration*](assets/Collaboration.html): Meetings and agendas used by staff to coordinate the production, post-processing or management of assets
+-   [*Collaboration*](assets/Collaboration.html): Meetings and agendas used by staff to coordinate the production, post-processing or management of Assets

 -   [*Workflow*](assets/Workflow.html): The process or protocols by which science is achieved within a project.